 - It is a tableland composed of old crystalline, igneous and metamorphic rocks.

-- It is an irregular triangle in structure extends as Delhi ridge in the north-west, Rajmahal hills in the east, Gir range in the west and Cardamom Hills in the south.
+- It is an irregular triangle in the structure extending as Delhi ridge in the north-west, Rajmahal hills in the east, Gir range in the west and Cardamom Hills in the south.

-- The important physiographic features of this are - block mountains, rift valleys, spurs, bare rocky structures, series of hummocky hills and wall like quartzite dykes offering natural sites for water storage.
+- The important physiographic features of this are - block mountains, rift valleys, spurs, bare rocky structures, a series of hummocky hills and wall-like quartzite dykes offering natural sites for water storage.